fireundubh/playwithfire/faqs.md

 1. When I'm messaged feedback, I can address that feedback at my own pace.
 2. I'm responsible for many mods across many games.
 Each Posts tab constitutes a community.
 I have neither the time nor the inclination to moderate dozens of communities.
-3. I also shut off comments for the same reason [Popular Science shut off comments](https://www.popsci.com/science/article/2013-09/why-were-shutting-our-comments).
+3. I also shut off comments for the same reason that [Popular Science shut off comments](https://www.popsci.com/science/article/2013-09/why-were-shutting-our-comments).

 ### Why do you have Bugs disabled?